shounakshastri/shounakshastri.github.io/_blogposts/WordPrediction-Part1.md

 title: "Word Prediction Model - PART 1 - Figuring out the problem at hand"
 collection: blogposts
 type: blogposts
+excerpt: This is Part 1 in a series of posts where we build a word prediction application in R. In this post, we lay out our plan of action and decide how to proceed with the project.
 permalink: /blogposts/Word Prediction Model - PART 1 - Figuring out the problem at hand
 tags:
     - Machine Learning